crytic/evm-opcodes/README.md

 | `0xfe` | INVALID | Designated invalid instruction | - | 0 |
 | `0xff` | SELFDESTRUCT | Halt execution and register account for later deletion | - | 5000* |

+**Note** - '*' represent the opcodes which have additional dynamic gas costs

 ## Instruction Details

 ### ADD

-Takes two words from stack, adds them, then pushes the result onto the stack.
+Takes two words from the stack, adds them, and then pushes the result onto the stack.

 Pseudocode: `push(s[0]+s[1])`